Temporal artery inflammation symptoms treatment. What is temporal arteritis. Description of inflammation of the temporal artery

 Temporal arteritis and everything you need to know about it

-Temporal arteritis - what is it and what threatens?
+Temporal arteritis – what is it and what does it mean?

-Temporal arteritis (giant cell arteritis, Horton's disease) is an inflammatory disease of medium and large arteries.
-In general, all the arteries of the body are prone to inflammation, but most often the disease affects the arteries of the head and neck.
-It is this localization of foci of inflammation that makes the disease very dangerous, because among its complications are impaired blood flow, partial or complete blindness, and even a stroke.
+Temporal arteritis (giant cell arteritis, Horton's disease) is an inflammatory disease of the medium and large arteries.
+In general, all arteries of the body are susceptible to inflammation, but most often the disease affects the arteries of the head and neck.
+It is precisely this localization of foci of inflammation that makes the disease very dangerous, because its complications include impaired blood flow, partial or complete blindness, and even stroke.

-In addition, a characteristic feature of the disease is the formation of granulomas on the walls of blood vessels, which, as a result, can lead to blockage of the arteries and thrombosis.
+In addition, a characteristic feature of the disease is the formation of granulomas on the walls of blood vessels, which can consequently lead to blockage of the lumens of the arteries and thrombosis.

-People aged 50-70 years are most often affected by this disease.
+People aged 50-70 years most often suffer from this disease.

-Most often, the disease develops after 50 years, and its peak falls on the age of 70 years and more.
+Most often, the disease develops after 50 years of age, and its peak occurs at the age of 70 years or more.
 It is noteworthy that women predominate in the risk group - according to statistics, they suffer from arteritis 3 times more often than men.

-But, fortunately, temporal arteritis is successfully treated today, which distinguishes it favorably from other inflammatory diseases of the body.
-And yet, to have at least a superficial knowledge of the causes, symptoms, methods of diagnosing and treating arteritis is sometimes vital.
+But, fortunately, temporal arteritis is now successfully treated, which distinguishes it from other inflammatory diseases of the body.
+And, nevertheless, having at least a superficial knowledge of the causes, symptoms, methods of diagnosing and treating arteritis is sometimes vital.

 Causes of temporal arteritis

-In addition, in some cases, severe infectious diseases, the treatment of which was accompanied by the use of strong antibiotics, can be the impetus for the development of temporal arteritis.
-In addition, inflammation can be triggered by certain viruses that, once in the body, affect the walls of weakened arteries.
+In addition, in some cases, the impetus for the development of temporal arteritis may be severe infectious diseases, the treatment of which was accompanied by the use of strong antibiotics.
+In addition, inflammation can be triggered by certain viruses, which, when entering the body, affect the walls of weakened arteries.

-The first alarming symptom that should not be ignored is the sudden onset of a sharp pain in the temples and radiating pain in the tongue, neck and even shoulders.
+The first alarming symptom that cannot be ignored is the sudden onset of sharp pain in the temples and radiating pain in the tongue, neck and even shoulders.

 Throbbing pain in the temples may be the first symptom of temporal arthritis.

-A clear sign of developing temporal arteritis is a throbbing pain in the temples.
-Moreover, simultaneously with the pain symptom, a pronounced pulsation of the temporal artery can be felt during palpation.
+A clear sign of developing temporal arteritis is throbbing pain in the temples.
+Moreover, simultaneously with the pain symptom, a pronounced pulsation of the temporal artery can be felt upon palpation.

 Very often, attacks of pain are accompanied by partial or complete loss of vision, which can last from several minutes to many hours.
 In this case, we are talking about progressive inflammation of the arteries and damage to the eye vessels.

-In addition, secondary symptoms may also indicate inflammation of the temporal arteries, among which the following should be noted:
+In addition, secondary symptoms may indicate inflammation of the temporal arteries, among which the following are worth noting:

 Temporal arteritis (giant cell arteritis)

-Temporal arteritis, also known as giant cell arteritis, is an inflammatory disease of the medium-sized arteries that supply blood to the head, eyes, and optic nerves.
+Temporal arteritis, also known as giant cell arteritis, is an inflammatory disease of the medium-sized arteries that supply the head, eyes, and optic nerves.
 Place your fingers firmly against your temple and you will feel a very pronounced pulsation.
 This is the temporal artery pulsating.
-The disease usually affects people over the age of 60 and is manifested by swelling and soreness of the vessels of the temple and scalp.
+The disease usually affects people over 60 years of age and is manifested by swelling and tenderness of the vessels of the temple and scalp.
 Women suffer from this disease 4 times more often than men.

-The main danger of temporal arteritis is loss of vision, although other arteries are also involved in the process with a long course of the disease.
-This disease is potentially dangerous for vision, but with timely and proper treatment, this can be avoided.
-The danger lies in the fact that blood passes poorly through the inflamed arteries to the eyes and optic nerves, therefore, without treatment, the nerve cells of the retina and optic nerve die.
+The main danger of temporal arteritis is loss of vision, although with a long course of the disease, other arteries are also involved in the process.
+This disease is potentially dangerous for vision, but with proper treatment started in a timely manner, this can be avoided.
+The danger is that blood flows poorly to the eyes and optic nerves through the inflamed arteries, so without treatment, the nerve cells of the retina and optic nerve die.

 Signs (symptoms)